 If you are suffering from an injury sustained in a bicycle accident or you are a pedestrian who has been injured in accident contact us today.
-At the law office of The Law Offices Of Andrew Lynch we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.
+At The Law Offices Of Andrew Lynch we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

 You need an attorney who will focus on protecting your rights and maximizing the value of your case while you focus on healing.
-At the law office of The Law Offices Of Andrew Lynch our job is to look out for your interests and fight to get you full monetary compensation for your injuries.
+At The Law Offices Of Andrew Lynch our job is to look out for your interests and fight to get you full monetary compensation for your injuries.

 Particularly when they involve an automobile, bicycle accidents can result in serious and sometimes fatal injuries.
 Lawsuits for injuries sustained in bicycle/automobile collisions involve many of the same issues as any auto accident lawsuit.
 Liability often comes down to whether the automobile driver’s negligence caused the cyclist’s injuries, or whether any negligence by the cyclist caused or contributed to the accident.